Fourier Transform

 2D Image & Frequency Domain Filtering

-The demo exposes several frequency-domain operations:
+The demo exposes one frequency-domain operation at a time:

 • Sharpening amplifies high frequencies via a high-frequency-emphasis filter \(1 + \alpha\, H_{\text{high}}(\xi)\), enhancing edges and fine detail.

-Note on filter shape: the low/high/band-pass filters use a smooth Butterworth-style roll-off rather than an ideal sharp cutoff.
-Ideal cutoffs introduce ringing artifacts (Gibbs phenomenon) in the spatial domain; smooth filters trade a slight frequency-domain transition band for cleaner spatial output.
+Note on filter shape.
+The low/high/band-pass filters use a smooth Butterworth-style roll-off rather than an ideal sharp cutoff.
+Ideal cutoffs introduce ringing artifacts (Gibbs phenomenon) in the spatial domain.
+Smooth filters trade a slight frequency-domain transition band for cleaner spatial output.